 Manufacturers want to show middle school and high school students that manufacturing is not just production work – manufacturing is high tech and diverse.
 Your students may have the perfect career waiting for them and they don’t even know it.

-- If feasible in your community, consider a field trip: take your students to a local manufacturer’s safe, live event.
+- Consider a field trip: take your students to a local manufacturer’s live event.

 - Watch a virtual event with your class.

-- Is your school all virtual right now or do you have days when you do not meet?
-Ask your students what interests them and have them find an event to watch for extra credit.
+- Ask your students what interests them and have them find a virtual event to watch for extra credit.

 - Reach out directly to the manufacturer and find out specifics you can pass on to your students and fellow teachers.
 Work with them to plan activities such as a virtual career day, virtual facility tour, or others which will engage your students.